SuduIDE/toolchain-website/_projects/ai_for_code.md

 2. Increase project context up to 1-10 MLoC.
 3. Increase pass rate pass@1 by 10% compared to ChatGPT (and CopilotX) on the collected dataset.

+---
+## Demo:
+We're planning to prototype next use cases for demonstration of practical value of the research:
+1. code summary generation
+2. code refinement

+---
+## See also

 <a href="{{ "/pages/moscow-nlp.html" | relative_url}}">Other Noah's Ark Moscow Projects</a>